 “Personal information” is information or opinion that can identify you as an individual.
 This is regardless of whether it is true or not and whether it is recorded in a material form or not.
 Examples of personal information are your name, address, date of birth, qualifications and criminal history.

 Why does the TRB collect your personal information?

 Your personal information is collected in order to administer the Teachers Registration and Standards Act 2004 (the Act).
 When an application is lodged, including the informed consent form for Nationally Coordinated Criminal History Checks, you are providing consent for your personal information to be collected, stored and used for the purpose of administration of the Act.

 Personal information is collected directly from you when you submit an application for teacher registration or advise the TRB of changes in your personal information.
 The TRB may gather further information from you by telephone, mail or email.

-Personal information may also be provided to the TRB when you provide your informed consent for the conduct of National Police History Checks and the provision of relevant Child Protection Information.
+Personal information may also be provided to the TRB when you provide your informed consent for the conduct of Nationally Coordinated Criminal History Checks.
 There are provisions in the Act for criminal convictions, police charges and other relevant information to be provided to the TRB by the Commissioner of Police, and the Director of Public Prosecutions.